Location

 Safety

-Sunglasses, hats, sun lotion, mosquito repellent, waterproof clothes, and wading staff are recommended.
-Felt sole boots with studs are recommended as the river is quite slippery.
-We always have those available to hire from us, but you might prefer to take your own.
+Sunglasses, hat, sun lotion, mosquito repellent, waterproof clothes, and a wading staff or other personal fly‑fishing gear are recommended.
+We provide all necessary equipment, but you may prefer to bring your own.